BAlmeidaS/twissandra/README.md

-# TCC Escola Politecnica USP - 2015
+# Final Job - Escola Politecnica USP Brazil - 2015

+This is a fork of Twissandra (which has its own description below).
+We use Twissandra to implement one part of our solution to our Final in Escola Politenica - USP - Brazil.
+Thanks to Thobbs and everyone involved.
+Cheers Guys!

 # Twissandra